Complete Guide to an Online Early Childhood Education Degree

 Undergraduate programs in early childhood education may require experience working with children, a high school diploma, standardized test scores, letters of recommendation, and a personal statement.
 Graduate programs may be entry-level, or they may require a bachelor’s degree in a relevant area with a minimum GPA, as well as standardized test scores and letters of recommendation.
 Most early childhood education programs require applicants to pass a background test and have necessary immunizations.

-Associate degree programs in early childhood education (ECE) train students to teach and care for infants, toddlers, and preschool-age children.
+Associate degree programs in early childhood education train students to teach and care for infants, toddlers, and preschool-age children.
 Applicants to these programs typically must possess a high school diploma and pass entrance exams and a criminal background check.
 Associate degree programs last two years, and students must complete about 60 semester credit hours to graduate.

-A typical ECE degree program at the associate level includes courses in early childhood development and psychology, childhood health and nutrition, child safety, teaching and curriculum building, childhood literacy and math development, and assessing the educational progress of children.
+A typical early childhood education degree program at the associate level includes courses in early childhood development and psychology, childhood health and nutrition, child safety, teaching and curriculum building, childhood literacy and math development, and assessing the educational progress of children.
 Students in some programs may be able to specialize in a specific field of child care, such as family relations or special needs education.
 Most programs also include classes in English, the humanities, math, science, computers, and psychology.
 Some schools require students to complete a capstone project prior to graduation.
 Internships at local preschools may also be available for students.